 Students in the DMin program in each year of the program must register for the entire year in the fall semester.
 A student who fails to register for the third or continuation year before October 1 may register only with the approval of the Director of the Doctor of Ministry program.
-A student who fails to register for the third or continuation year entirely but seeks in subsequent years to complete the written thesis and graduate will be charged the third year tuition plus any subsequent continuing year fees that apply at the rate that is in effect during the year that he or she returns to register.
+A student who fails to register for the third or continuation year and does not receive a Leave of Absence, then in a subsequent year seeks to return to the program to complete the written thesis and graduate may be re-admitted at the discretion of the Director, but will be charged for the third year tuition plus any subsequent continuing year fees that apply at the rate that was in effect during the year or years that the tuition was due.

 Refund of payment for the CP is granted according to the following schedule:

-Refund of audit fees in any class of the Seminary is granted in full prior to the first meeting of the particular class, with no refund thereafter.
+Refund of fees for audit, continuing education, and Partner Church members in any class is granted in full prior to the first meeting of the particular class, with no refund thereafter.